An official website of the United States government

 Download this mobile app designed to help Veterans quit tobacco, with tools and information specifically addressing the needs of Veterans with PTSD.
 Stay Quit Coach is available for free from both iTunes and Google Play.

 These are only a few tools to help you quit tobacco.
-Please talk to your VA health care provider via Secure Messaging to find out how they can help you quit.
+Please sign in and talk to your VA health care provider via Secure Messaging to find out how they can help you quit.